benlevyx/covid-tracking/docs/final-writeup.md

 **Figure 2:** News stories from January 1st to April 26th, 2020 mentioning "bluetooth" or "gps" in conjunction with "contact tracing" as well as "covid-19" or "coronavirus".
 Source: [Mediacloud](https://mediacloud.org/).

 In addition to the platforms themselves, several concerns have been raised about the quality of the data obtained from such platforms.
 There are two types of platforms that have been proposed: Bluetooth-based contact tracing and Global Positioning System (GPS)-based contact tracing.
 Bluetooth-based contact tracing utilizes short-range Bluetooth communication between smartphones.
 Thus, signals are only sent if two people are within a certain proximity.
 However, if two individuals visit the same location but at different times, and the virus was transmitted through touch via a fomite (an object carrying the virus), the bluetooth-based mechanism would not pick up on this transmission event.
 GPS-based methods utilize smartphone geolocation data and do not suffer from this specific problem.
 Instead, the disadvantage of GPS is in its lower resolution than bluetooth.
-GPS signal accuracy can vary widely from X to Y [CITE].
+GPS signal accuracy in smartphones can vary widely but has been found to be around 4.9m ([ION](https://www.ion.org/publications/abstract.cfm?articleID=13079), 2015).
 In addition to these issues, the time resolution of the data may not be sufficient to pick up on many transmission events.
 However, high-risk individuals are deemed to be those within 6 meters of each other for 15 minutes or more, meaning that a time resolution of 15 minutes will likely pick up on the majority of cases.

 The aforementioned problems are challenges with the data collection itself.
 When we add in the human and social elements, more pernicious complications come into effect.
 For example, the individual who forgets to take their phone to the grocery store, or people living in remote locations that have limited access to cellular data or internet.
 There is also a significant portion of the population that do not have a smartphone, including a substantial proportion of elderly people --- those known to be at high risk if infected.
 Many of the systems require active opt-in, including for both passive tracking and active disclosure of symptoms/positive test results.
 If and when an individual contracts the disease, they may still have the decision not to disclose this information for whatever reason.
 Lastly, the system's efficacy is tied to its ability to exploit network effects --- the more people using the system, the more valuable the information it provides.
 If even a minor portion of the population choose not to use it, the system's utility is reduced.